jrmilks74/global_temperature_model/README.md

-# Global Temperature Predictor — Shiny App
+# Global Temperature Regression — Shiny App

 A single-file Shiny app that models global surface temperature anomalies using a set of physical drivers with optional lag optimization: